-(Washington, D.C. -- October 5, 2011) The National Cheese Institute is now accepting nominations for its highest honor, the NCI Laureate Award.
-The award winner will be recognized at a special ceremony during IDFA's Dairy Forum 2012, January 15-18, in La Quinta, Calif.
-Nominations must be submitted by November 4, 2011, and there is no fee to enter.
+(Washington, D.C. -- October 3, 2012) The National Cheese Institute is now accepting nominations for its highest honor, the NCI Laureate Award.
+The award winner will be recognized at a special ceremony during IDFA's Dairy Forum 2013, January 27-30, in Orlando, Fla.
+Nominations must be submitted by November 2, 2012, and there is no fee to enter.

 Candidates should be business or academic leaders who have made significant, prolonged contributions to the development and growth of the cheese industry.
 The award recipient is chosen by a panel of industry professionals based on a nominee's overall career achievements.

-This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 15-18, 2012, at the La Quinta Resort & Club in La Quinta, Calif., to attend the awards ceremony.
+This year's winner will receive free registration, airfare and hotel accommodations to IDFA's Dairy Forum, January 27-30, 2013, at the JW Marriott Orlando Grande Lakes, Orlando, Fla., to attend the awards ceremony.
 (The winner will be responsible for all tax liabilities.)
 IDFA's Dairy Forum is widely regarded as the most important conference of the year for dairy processors, producers, suppliers and policy makers.

-For more information and a nomination form, contact Tracy Boyle, IDFA director of boards and employee relations, at email@example.com or visit www.idfa.org.
+The nomination form is available here.
+For more information, contact Tracy Boyle, IDFA director of boards and employee relations, at email@example.com or visit www.idfa.org.